makevoid/paperbank/Readme.md

 - install ruby

-- install libmagick-dev and libmagickwand-dev
+- install libmagickcore-dev and libmagickwand-dev (the first cna be libmagick-dev in some cases)

 - gem install escper